Knowledge Resource Centre

 • When Book/s is/are issued, students should check the pages of the issued books and if pages are found missing, they should report the same to the KRC Staff before leaving the circulation counter.
 On returning the books, if pages are found missing, then the last borrower of the book shall be held accountable for the missing pages and shall accordingly be fined.

-• In case a Reader loses a book he/ she should replace the book.
+• In case a reader loses a book he/she should replace the book.
 If the book cannot be replaced by the borrower, the current price of the book will be paid by the borrower.
-If the book is not available in the market then the borrower has to pay the double amount of the book price.(As newer editions costs more)
+If the book is not available in the market then the borrower has to pay double the amount of the book price (As newer editions cost more).

 • Membership card is non-transferable.
-Students must not lend their Readers Ticket to any other students to borrow books from KRC.
-KRC facilities will be withdrawn for students mis-using cards.
+Students must not lend their Reader’s Ticket to any other students to borrow books from KRC.
+KRC facilities will be withdrawn for students misusing cards.

-• No Due Certificate will be issued to students only after he/ she has returned all the books and cleared all the dues.
+• No Due Certificate will be issued to students only after he/she has returned all the books and cleared all the dues.

-• First year students should get their Reader’s Ticket issued from the KRC by the prescribed date.
+• First-year students should get their Reader’s Ticket issued from the KRC by the prescribed date.
 No Reader’s Ticket will be issued to any student after the prescribed date.
 However, only in special cases or genuine circumstances, the Reader’s Ticket will be issued to the students after obtaining the Librarian’s permission.

 Book Bank Facility:

-• This facility is extended to those students, who are economically not sound.
+• This facility is extended to those students who are economically not sound.

 • Membership to the Book Bank will be granted on completing the prescribed application form and submitting necessary documents.

-• Students are given prescribed text books against their cards for the entire semester and they have to return the books immediately after the semester examinations
+• Students are given prescribed textbooks against their cards for the entire semester and they have to return the books immediately after the semester examinations.

-KRC Rules & Regulations
+KRC Rules & Regulations:

 Rules and regulations of the KRC are applicable to all the members